saranshbansal/learn-aws/NOTES_API_GATEWAY.md

 - Additionally, for the Lambda proxy integration, the value is `AWS_PROXY`.
 - For the Lambda custom integration and all other AWS integrations, it is `AWS`.
 - For the mock integration, the type value is `MOCK`.
+- By using `AWS_IAM` as the method authorization type, it ensures that the API can only be accessed by IAM identities such as IAM users or IAM roles.

 ## Important points
 - API Gateway does not support sharing a custom domain name across `REST` and `WebSocket` APIs.